Upper Trinity Street Digbeth, Birmingham

-The proposal is for a place-led cultural and residential response to the opportunity to enrich a key part of the city.
-This includes a range of event, work and creative spaces that reflect, retain and enhance the unique character and heritage.
+The resulting design is a place-led cultural and residential response to the opportunity to enrich a key part of the city.
+This includes a range of event, work and creative spaces that reflect, retain and enhance Digbeth’s unique character and heritage.

 The development aims to restore the urban edge to Upper Trinity Street, providing a legible cityscape for both pedestrians at street level, those walking along the future Sky Park and passengers arriving by train and tram.